Street trading licences

 Street display (a-board) licence

-You must apply for a pavement or street display licence if you want to advertise your business using free-standing signage on a public footpath, street or open space.
+You must apply for a street display (a-board) licence if you want to advertise your business using free-standing signage on a public footpath, street or open space.

-Why you need a licence for your pavement or street display advertising
+Why you need a licence for your street display

-A pavement or street display licence, also known as an A-board licence, relates to a type of adverts placed on the public highway.
+A street display licence, also known as an A-board licence, relates to a type of adverts placed on the public highway.
 These include:

 - freestanding advertising boards